sha-2nk/Intsa_Clone/instagram-flutter-clone-master/README.md

 - Enable Authentication
 - Make Firestore Rules
 - Create Android, iOS & Web Apps
-- Take Web FirebaseOptions and put it in main function in main.dart file replacing my keys (My keys wont work as I deleted my project)
-Then run the following commands to run your app:
+- Take Web FirebaseOptions and put it in main function in main.dart file replacing Then run the following commands to run your app:
 ```bash
   flutter pub get